jecki/DHParser/Introduction.md

         "*": replace_by_single_child
     }

-As you can see, AST-transformations a specified declaratively (with the option to add your own Python-programmed transformation rules).
+As you can see, AST-transformations are specified declaratively (with the option to add your own Python-programmed transformation rules).
 This keeps the specification of the AST-transformation simple and concise.
 At the same, we avoid adding hints for the AST-transformation in the grammar specification, which would render the grammar less readable.

-Now that you have seen how DHParser basically works, it is time to go through the process of desining and testing a domain specific notation step by step from the very start.
+Now that you have seen how DHParser basically works, it is time to go through the process of designing and testing a domain specific notation step by step from the very start.
 Head over to the documentation in subdirectory and read the step by step guide.